jonathanKingston/http-dns/README.md

 # Telemetry

-The addon will enable DNS over HTTP which will send timing statistics of trr resolving to Firefox.
+The addon will enable DNS over HTTPS which will send timing statistics of trr resolving to Firefox.
 This won't include domains or specific information about the queries being used.

 The addon will also send usage telemetry about the state of the addon being install or removed using Shield telemetry.
 - When a user opts out of the banner shown a ping will be sent. ("UIDisabled" or "UIOk")